Listen up, 2020 candidates: The design director of Hillary For America has some advice

 “Authenticity” isn’t under-design

-There was a lot of conversation about authenticity in 2016—who is, who isn’t, and how each candidate conveyed it.
+There was a lot of conversation about authenticity in 2016—who has it, who doesn’t, and how each candidate conveyed it.
 Did the Trump campaign’s design aesthetic (or lack thereof) convey authenticity better than Clinton’s sleek, corporate brand?

 For Kinon, those conversations were based on a false premise.
 Candidates this cycle should learn that authenticity doesn’t equate to under-designed identities or even poorly designed ones.
 Authenticity is about true identity and morality.
 When working in the political design space, you’re not creating a brand around a consumer product.
 You’re building a brand around a person that many won’t interact with personally.
 So as a designer, you have to “to get those little bits of personality through design—those one-on-one experiences—and that’s what makes it authentic.”
 Conveying the true nature of your candidate through your brand is authenticity.